 Review how the roll out is going.
 Identify what’s been achieved, what hasn’t been, what’s in progress and then decide how to move forward.
 Continue to add to the action plan as long as all achievements have been completed so far.

-Instead of levels, there could be standards, bronze, silver gold.
+This is a very simplistic approach to implementing sustainability within your organisation.
+There are many approached that could be taken.
+For example, rather than levels, there could be standards, bronze, silver gold.
 Or there could be set of specific sustainability targets.
-Whatever the roadmap looks like, the property management industry has an opportunity to influence the future.
-And to influence better living standards now.
+Whatever the roadmap looks like, the property management industry has an opportunity to influence a sustainable future, and to influence healthier lives for clients.

 References for our sustainability list from